 Look at this scene from Buffy season 6.
 Now imagine a male hero killing a female villain in this way.

 Think people would cheer him on?
-Granted Willow is meant to have crossed a line here, with Buffy herself condemning the killing. but even then most fans in my experience tend to support what Willow did here, and indeed the show often makes out that she was right anyway.
+Granted Willow is meant to have crossed a line here, but even then most fans in my experience tend to support Willow, and indeed the show often makes out that she was right anyway.
 Xander in the next episode says that Warren had it coming and Buffy doesn’t entirely disagree.

 Feminists also complain about oversexualised images of female characters and also how fanboys drool over them being sexist and examples of “male gaze”.